Skip to main content

 • LO1.
 Dairy industry and systems: Describe the Australian dairy industry and its key challenges, the different production systems and drivers of profitability, and be able to analyse farm technical data to evaluate the impact of costs of production on the profitability of a farm business.

 • LO2.
-Feed systems and planning: Identify the types of feed systems used in Australian and be able to apply industry feed planning and budgeting tools and analyse data to evaluate the feed management practices of farm systems and describe the role of feed as a key driver of profitability
+Drivers of system profitability and planning.
+Identify the types of feed systems used in Australian and be able to apply industry feed planning and budgeting tools and analyse data to evaluate the feed management practices of farm systems and describe the role of feed as a key driver of profitability

 • LO3.
-Nutrition and feeding: Describe the nutritional requirements of dairy cows throughout lactation and analyse the impact of feed quality on animal health, milk production and quality as a key driver of profitability in the farm system.
-Confidently use a step by step approach to feeding cattle and use ration formulation programs.
+Feeding cows in pasture based systems.
+Describe the nutritional requirements of dairy cows throughout lactation and analyse the impact of feed quality on animal health, milk production and quality as a key driver of profitability in the farm system.
+Confidently use a step by step approach to feeding cattle on pasture based systems.
+Learn the useof remote sensing (satellite) monitoring of pastures and their application to manangement

-• LO9.
+• LO8.
 DairyTech: Identify automation technologies used in the dairy industry to improve production efficiencies.
 Demonstrate capability to analyse and interpret datasets from a variety of automation technologies

 Unit availability